Green Tea For Weight Loss: How Does It Help?

 Belly fat or abdominal fat is a common problem these days.
 Moreover, abdominal fat is linked to diabetes, cardiovascular disease, and certain cancers (30).
 Research studies have confirmed that green tea catechins help reduce belly fat (31), (32).

 Green tea also helps reduce waist circumference in the elderly with metabolic syndrome (33).
-Regular consumption of green tea also showed more reduction in visceral fati XFat deposits around the abdominal organs, including the stomach, liver, and intestines, which can elevate diabetes and heart attack risk. than overall body weight in another study (34).
+Regular consumption of green tea also showed more reduction in visceral fati Fat deposits around the abdominal organs, including the stomach, liver, and intestines, which can elevate diabetes and heart attack risk. than overall body weight in another study (34).

 Green tea extract is high in catechins.
 Taking green tea extract helps reduce abdominal fat, overall body weight, LDL cholesterol, and high blood pressure (35).
+You may also consume matcha tea for weight loss.
+It is a more powerful form of green tea and is said to have a higher concentration of antioxidants and nutrients.

 Bottom Line – Regular consumption of green tea helps reduce belly fat and improve waist to hip ratio.